skillrepos/copilot-ext/labs.md

 1. Navigate to [New GitHub App](https://github.com/settings/apps/new) while logged into GitHub.
 Authenticate as needed.

 2. On that page, fill in the GitHub App form.
 For the first item, replace \<github userid]> with your actual GitHub Userid.
 For the last item, you can just use the local address you copied in lab 4.
+(We don't need to add /callback here - we just need an address.)
-   - **App Name**: `go-ver-<github userid>`
+   - **App Name**: `gover-<github userid>`
    - **Description**: `Go Version Helper` (or whatever text you want)
    - **Homepage URL**: `https://github.com/skillsrepos/copilot-ext`
    - **Callback URL**: `local address`